jundalisay/superbnetlify/content/en/faq.md

 {{< l a="Superphysics" >}}
 That there is a Supreme Entity, called as God, Allah, Jehovah, Yahweh, Brahma, Amaterasu, etc. and that we are inside It.
 Parmenides calls It The One, and the Chinese call It The Tao.

 This is similar to the idea that Descartes had, despite him using non-Asian techniques.
-This One then generates everything in real-time.
+This One then generates everything **in real-time**.
 Again this is very different from the Roman or Jewish belief that the universe was pre-created, usually in 7 days.
 {{< /l >}}

 {{< r ava="asker" >}}